vmattschool/10a/README.md

 But if you want to upload it, one more command is needed:

 ``git push ``

+- Click to Sign in with your Browser
+- Provide your username and password
+- After successful login, the cloned folder is located in C:\Users\[yourUserName]\10a

 If there's any error message, ask me on https://www.facebook.com/valko2!